 GDPR Features and Roadmap

 Open Social has a user-centered design, in which user freedom of choice, privacy, and security are at the forefront of our design choices.
 This means we are naturally compliant with most of the GDPR.
-We worked hard on becoming fully compliant before it became operative at the end of May.

 In the terms of GDPR-compliance, there are a few fundamental actors.
 These are defined for Open Social as follows: